muhammadahmadr1zwan/IslamicFinanceCalculator/README.md

 ## Usage
 The tool is user-friendly, allowing input values for each financial product, with clear instructions for each feature.
 The results are calculated in real-time and presented in a simple, understandable format to help users make informed decisions.

+## Contact Me
+Please contact me mrizwan@iu.edu for more information regarding this project!